The Brown Family

 - Edwin Dale Brown, b.
 Aug.
 6, 1874, m.
 Violet Hibberd on April 6, 1907 in Hamilton Co., Ohio (see marriage record), d.
 Jan.
 9, 1936 (see death certificate).

-There was a Special Notice in the Cincinnati Enquirer on Jan.
-6. 1873 that may provide a clue as to when John Brown, Sr. died.
-It's a notice from two I.O.O.F.
-Lodges (Spencer Lodge No. 347 and Columbia Lodge No. 18) and Anderson Encampment No. 85 to assemble at their respective halls on Jan.
-7 at 1:00 pm sharp to attend the funeral for Past Grand John Brown.
-We do not know if John Brown, Sr. was an Odd Fellow, let alone a past Noble Grand of a Lodge, and there were several John Browns in the Cincinnati area around this time.
-However, the timing and the fact that John Brown, Jr. and other family members were later buried at Flagg Spring Cemetery in Newtown, Ohio, an I.O.O.F. cemetery, suggests there may be a link.
-The fact that John Brown, Sr. was a farmer and shoemaker might not preclude his having held the Noble Grand rank.
+There were Special Notices in the Cincinnati Enquirer on Jan.
+6. 1873 that may provide a clue as to when John Brown died.
+Two notices were from I.O.O.F. organizations, Spencer Lodge No. 347 and Anderson Encampment No. 85; the third was from Columbia Lodge No. 18 of the Knights of Pythias.
+The notices requested their members to assemble at their respective halls on Jan.
+7 at 1:00 pm sharp to attend the funeral for Past Grand and fellow Knight John Brown.
+We do not know if John Brown was a member of the Independent Order of Odd Fellows or the Knights of Pythias, let alone a past Noble Grand or Knight, and there were several John Browns in the Cincinnati area around this time.
+However, the timing and the fact that John W. Brown and other family members were buried at Flag Spring Cemetery in Newtown, Ohio, an I.O.O.F. cemetery, suggests there may be a link.
+The fact that John Brown was a farmer and shoemaker might not preclude his having held the Knight or Noble Grand rank.
 T. [Thomas] N. Brooks, the Noble Grand of Spencer Lodge, was a farmer and A. [Andrew] J. Totten from the Columbia Lodge was a stone mason.
 Newtown, Ohio was just east of Spencer Township where the Spencer Lodge was located.

 The 1880 census showed: